jsinger67/scangen/README.md

 Also we currently **do not support flags** (i, m, s, R, U, u, x), like in ```r"(?i)a+(?-i)b+"```.
 We need to evaluate if this is a problem, but a the moment we belief that this is tolerable.

+## What will perhaps never be implemented

+We have no need for capture groups in the context of token matching, so we see no necessity to implement this feature.

 # Example
 The following example shows how to generate code from a set of regexes and format the generated code.